ASHOKKUMAR-K/Guvi_Trees_and_Graphs/Inorder Predecessor.md

 1 <= node <= 1000

 # Input Description:
-Number of nodes in BST
+First line consists of a single number N representing number of nodes.
-BST nodes values
+Second line consists of an array of N node's values.
-A Node data to find predecessor
+Third line consists of a single number denoting a node data to find predecessor

 # Output Description:
 In-order Predecessor data of given node.